Rookout/docs/docs/workspaces.md

 2. The application instance (or instances) being debugged, filtered using [Rookout Tags](workspaces-tagging.md).
 3. A set of Breakpoints (in Rookout - Rule Points, or non-breaking breakpoints) identifying code areas you wish to debug.

-In addition, Rookout provides additional capabilities in the context of a Workspace:
-- Multiple users may open the same Workspace, allowing multiple users to effectively debug the same application instance(s).
-- Debug messages fetched by instances of the Rookout SDK are presented in real time, allowing a friendly debugging experience.

 ## Workspace creation

 When creating a Workspace, use the Workspace creation wizard to define the following: